|Nutritional Guidelines (per serving)|

 - 1 tablespoon red wine vinegar

-- 1 teaspoon fresh oregano leaves or ½ teaspoon dried oregano
+- 1 teaspoon fresh oregano leaves (or 1/2 teaspoon dried oregano)

 - Pinch red pepper flakes

-- ¼ cup extra virgin olive oil
+- 1/4 cup extra virgin olive oil

 Cut the cauliflower into florets and place in on a rimmed baking sheet.
 Drizzle over the 2 tablespoons olive oil and toss, then roast it in the oven for about 40 minutes until it is very tender.

-- Meanwhile, in a food processor puree the parsley, garlic, onions, vinegar, salt and pepper, oregano, and red pepper flakes.
+Meanwhile, in a food processor puree the parsley, garlic, onions, vinegar, salt and pepper, oregano, and red pepper flakes.
 Drizzle the 1/4 cup olive oil with the motor running, until everything is well combined.
 Taste and adjust the seasonings.

 Heat over medium high heat until it is heated through, then stir in 1 tablespoon of the chimichurri sauce, and taste to see if the flavor is strong enough to your liking.
 Slowly add more chimichurri sauce as needed.
-Serve hot.